 Our Pediatrics faculty ensure that the safety and well-being of children is at the center of every step of pediatric clinical research.
 Along with our statisticians, site and data management experts, and project leaders, our faculty work closely with sponsors to ensure accurate and efficient study delivery.

 Our pediatric research experience ranges from pharmacokinetic studies in neonates to large multicenter trials in adolescent populations.
 We focus on:

 - Primary care

-Most of our pediatric clinical trials are conducted through the Pediatric Trials Network (PTN), founded in 2010 with a $95 million contract from the National Institutes of Health (NIH).
-The PTN is a groundbreaking collaboration between the DCRI and several of the country’s preeminent pediatric-medicine experts, hospitals, and medical centers.
-Through the PTN we study the formulation, dosing, efficacy, and safety of drugs—as well as the development of medical devices—used in pediatric patients.
+The Pediatric Trials Network (PTN) is a research network born from a groundbreaking collaboration between the DCRI and several of the country’s preeminent pediatric-medicine experts, hospitals, and medical centers.
+Many of the DCRI's pediatric clinical trials are conducted through the PTN, which was founded in 2010 with a $95 million contract from the National Institutes of Health (NIH) and renewed in 2018.
+Through the PTN, our Pediatrics faculty and their colleagues across the nation study the formulation, dosing, efficacy, and safety of drugs—as well as the development of medical devices—used in pediatric patients.

 Every PTN study is closely examined to determine how to obtain the most valuable and generalizable results while minimizing the risk to participants.
-Over the last 6 years, we have enrolled more than 5,000 children in more than 30 studies.
-Data collected from PTN trials has already helped regulators to revise 10 drug labels for safer and more effective use in infants and children.
-By 2017, the PTN expects to submit pediatric data for more than 20 products to the FDA.
+The PTN has enrolled more than 11,000 patients in studies and trials that focus on 18 different therapeutic areas.
+Data collected from PTN trials has already helped regulators to revise 15 drug labels for safer and more effective use in infants and children.
+PTN has submitted pediatric data to the FDA for 26 products.